 The promises of infinite energy, a perfected economy, free modular devices for everyone that could heal and entertain.
 After we crossed this horizon, for a limited period of sacrificial bloodletting to underclass and envrionment alike, we’d have no more need for any of the toxins, any of the exploitation.

 Resources would become free and everyone would do poetry.
 Everyone could live in luxury, forever.

 That is what they promised.
 This is what I hoped for.

 As the gate ignited on global TV live, I sat with my trio of grandchildren.
 I had practically ordered them from my heirs, to give my bloodline a chance to see an extaterrestrial future.
 That’s what I wanted, even as people were dying to realize its fruition in the grinding gears of the interstellar economy.
 In my selfishness and pride at having worked on the thing, I longed for its success even as it unleashed horrors upon the least of us.

-I watched on TV that as the gate began to crumble in hellfire.
+I watched on TV as the gate began to crumble in hellfire.
 My grandchildren, alongside so many other grandchildren, saw the chaos emerge in real-time.
 Their young minds were shattered in an instant, a grace unto the coming terrors.
 They’d be unlike any Man had ever seen, ones reserved for old wolves like me.

 We soon understood what a profound mistake we’d made.
 By powering the gate’s quantum technology, we’d ripped our own wormhole into existence.
 Not interstellar.
 Interdimensional.

 And the things that crawled from out of hyperspace came to devour Time. ~